-- Extent to which the offender’s character, age, health and mental condition would be likely to prevent effective participation;
+- Extent to which your character, age, health and mental condition would prevent you from effectively participating in the program;

-- Impact of the offence on the community and the victim (if any); and
+- The impact of the offence on the community and the victim (if any); and

 Referring an Offender to the Program

-The offender or his/her legal representative is responsible for identifying the preferred course provider.
-The process is as follows:
+A lawyer is responsible for identifying the preferred course provider.
+This process will involve the following steps:

-- Court makes a program participation order provided an approved traffic course is available
+- The Court will then make a program participation order requiring you to partake in an approved traffic course.

-- Offender enters into written agreement to participate in program as a condition of bail or deferral for sentence
+- You must then enter into a written agreement to participate in the program as a condition of bail or deferral for sentence.

-- Offender complies with requirements of approved traffic course.
+- You must strictly comply with the requirements of the traffic course.

-Successful completion of the program can potentially lead to a lesser sentence, though this is at the discretion of the Magistrate.
-Failure to comply with the requirements of the course or to complete the program may result in the offender being returned to Court.
+Depending on what stage your court proceedings are at, the Court may either grant bail or adjourn your matter for sentencing to allow you to complete the approved program.
+Successful completion of the program may lead to a lesser sentence, however this is subject to the discretion of the Magistrate.
+Failure to comply with the course requirements as well as failing to complete the program may result in you returning to Court.

 Course Content will include:

-- Measures that aim to develop safe driving behaviour by course participants
+- Measures to further develop and enhance safe driving behaviour.

-- Measures that inform course participants about the potential impact of traffic offences on the victims of such offences and on the community generally.
+- Measures to inform you about the potential impact traffic offences can have on the victim and the community.

 Course content may also include: